oknono/FolderStructure/README.md

 ## To Do

 - More testing, especially intergration at App component level
+- Investigate better ways to work with models in React
 - Optimize performance
   - Find better ways to update nodes, without potentially traversing the entire tree
   - Minimize re-renders where reasonable